Reduce, reuse, recycle… get paid?

 This one is a little (a lot?) messier but biodiesel is a huge industry and they need used cooking oil.
 Whether it's individuals buying off Craigslist or biodiesel firms leaving you a big can, you can get up to 75 cents a gallon when a barrel of oil is $100 when done so in massive quantities.

-Companies like Smart Fuel America buy from restaurants and the food services industry, but you could presumably save up a bunch of yellow grease and sell it the same way on a on-off basis.
+There are companies that buy from restaurants and the food services industry, but you could presumably save up a bunch of yellow grease and sell it the same way on a on-off basis.
 Find a local buyer and negotiate directly with them.

 3. Join RecycleBank